Commitment Gap via Correlation Gap: Relating CICS and BCS

-Note that by definition, sampling a terminal state $t_i$ via a random walk in $\mc_i$ and returning $w_i(t_i)$ is equivalent to sampling from the surrogate value $W_i$.
-Furthermore, the index of a state is defined as the maximum surrogate value across all reachable terminal states and therefore can only decrease throughout a trajectory; therefore, our feedback mechanism for the semi-online algorithm $\so$ is equivalent to running $\so$ on instance $(\feas,\dist)$.
-This implies that whenever nature realizes terminal states $t_1,\cdots, t_n$ in the Markov chains, our policy $\pol_\so$ will accept the set of chains $S_\so(w)$ corresponding to the elements that $\so$ accepts whenever $w=(w_1(t_1),\cdots , w_n(t_n))$ gets realized.
+Note that by definition, sampling a trajectory $\traj_i$ via a random walk in $\mc_i$ and returning $w_i(\traj_i)$ is equivalent to sampling from the surrogate value $W_i$.
+Furthermore, the index of a trajectory is defined as the minimum grade across all the states that it visits and therefore can only decrease throughout its evolution; therefore, our feedback mechanism for the semi-online algorithm $\so$ is equivalent to running $\so$ on instance $(\feas,\dist)$.
+This implies that whenever nature realizes terminal trajectories $\traj_1,\cdots, \traj_n$ in the Markov chains, our policy $\pol_\so$ will accept the set of chains $S_\so(w)$ corresponding to the elements that $\so$ accepts whenever $w=(w_1(\traj_1),\cdots , w_n(\traj_n))$ gets realized.
 Finally, $\pol_\so$ trivially satisfies promise of payment; whenever a Markov chain is advanced, it will continue to do so until the index either decreases (and falls below the corresponding threshold) or it gets accepted.
-Combining everything, we obtain by~\Cref{lemma:amortization-bound} that the utility of $\pol_\so$ is precisely
+Combining everything, we obtain that